danyalassi/brick-hill-renderer/README.md

-# FauxGL Serverless Renderer for Oracle Cloud Infrastucture
+# FauxGL OCI Serverless Renderer

 ## Todo:
+- [ ] Add CI testing and linting
-- [ ] Replace Vanilla FauxGL with the favor of BrickGL
+- [ ] Replace vanilla FauxGL with the favor of BrickGL
 - [ ] Bundle it into one file
 - [ ] Replace launch.bat with OCI serverless